 In the verdant landscapes of Cedar Springs, Michigan, a unique tale of resilience and compassion unfolds with the arrival of Dragon, a charming white-faced fawn.

-Dragon, a charming week-and-a-half-old deer, was born at Deer Tracks Junction in Cedar Springs, Michigan, and is now under the care of Hilary Powell, the farm’s owner and his human surrogate mom.
+Born at Deer Tracks Junction and abandoned by his mother shortly after birth, Dragon found solace in the caring arms of Hilary Powell, the farm’s owner, and his newfound human surrogate mom.